k2view-academy/K2View-Academy/articles/19_Broadway/actors/07a_data_generators_actors.md

 ### RandomString

-This Actor generates a random string with a specified length.
+This Actor generates a random String with a specified length.
 The String's length is set based on the **minLength** and **maxLength** input arguments.
 Note that a random String can also be generated using the RandomRegexGenerator and RandomDistribution Actors.

 ### Sequence